 Making the drive from the Bay Area down to Los Angeles is something almost every family will do at least once—a rite of passage of sorts for Californians.
 Whether it’s making the pilgrimage to Disneyland, visiting relatives, or just an excuse for a road trip, many of us will find ourselves making the trek at some point.
-Preparing for your family road trip can seem a bit overwhelming, but the 6-hour (or more) drive isn’t as intimidating as you might think.
+With a little prep, the six hour (or more) ride in the car can be a breeze.
 We’ve got some tips and pit stop spots that will make the drive itself part of the adventure.
 Let’s hit the road!

 photo: Kate Loweth